-Water level is also taken at station PSM000342 and PSM000344.
+Water level is also measured at station PSM000342 and PSM000344.
 At PSM000342 water level is measured in lake Jämsen and at station PSM000344 in lake Plittorpsgöl.
 All measurements are in elevation system RT90-RHB70.
-At PSM342 daily fluctuations has occurred periodically from March to August.
-As no reasonable explanation to this has risen, another sensor will be used as a complement to detect any possible malfunction in the equipment.
-No corrections of data during the period has been made.
+At station PSM000342 Jämsen daily fluctuations in water level has occurred since the beginning of the measuring period.
+These fluctuations could not be explained as evaporation since they do not occur from station start.
+To check if there were any malfunctions in the existing water level instrument, another one was placed close to the first one by SKB.
+One month of data records from the extra instrument indicated that there was some kind of malfunction in the existing instrument.
+The instrument was replaced by FDS Mätteknik AB 2008-08-06 and in connection to this a small correction was made.
+No other corrections of data during the period has been made.
 The measured water levels can bee seen in Figure 5-7.

 At station PSM000359 water level is measured in the reservoir at Sörå.
-Measurements are in metres above sea level (m.a.s.l.), in elevation system RT90-RHB70.
+Measurements are in meter above sea level (m.a.s.l.), in elevation system RT90-RHB70.
 The measured water level can bee seen in Figure 5-8.
-No corrections of data has been made.
+Corrections of measurements has been made in April and May 2008 when the sensor was found pulled up about 15 cm.